snyamars/kismatic/docs/design-decisions/decouple-versions.md

 ### Install Changes

-When running `kismatic install plan` the version will be set to the version the the KET binary was built and tested with.
+When running `kismatic plan` the version will be set to the version the the KET binary was built and tested with.

 The `kubernetes` version string will also be validated to be the supported `Minor` version and less than or equal to the latest stable version of that `Minor` from:
 ``` bash